Vandermode/ELD/README.md

 * Platforms: Ubuntu 16.04, cuda-10.1

 **Notice this codebase relies on my own customized rawpy**, which provides more functionalities than the official one.
-This is released together with our datasets and the pretrained models.
+This is released together with our datasets and the pretrained models (See [GoogleDrive](https://drive.google.com/drive/folders/1QoEhB1P-hNzAc4cRb7RdzyEKktexPVgy?usp=sharing) or [Baidudisk](https://pan.baidu.com/s/11ksugpPH5uyDL-Z6S71Q5g ) (0lby))
-To build rawpy from source, please first compile and install the LibRaw library following the official [instructions](https://www.libraw.org/docs/Install-LibRaw-eng.html), then type ```pip install -e .``` in the rawpy directory.
+To build rawpy from source, please first compile and install the LibRaw library following the official [instructions](https://www.libraw.org/docs/Install-LibRaw-eng.html), then type ```pip install -e .``` in the customized rawpy directory.

 ## Quick Start
 Due to the business license, we are unable to to provide the noise model as well as the calibration method.